whekman/whekman/README.md

 ### Hi there 👋

+Welcome to Willem Hekman's github page.
+Willem has a background in physics, educationb and scientific model development and is on a mission to "become" a knowledgeable software engineer.

 <!--
 **whekman/whekman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.